 What's Up?
 I'm a Research Assistant Professor in the Michigan Program in Survey Methodology, located within the Survey Research Center at the Institute for Social Research on the University of Michigan-Ann Arbor campus.
 I also provide statistical consultation and help to develop research grant proposals at the Center for Statistical Consultation and Research.
 I have a PhD in Survey Methodology from MPSM, and both a Masters Degree in Applied Statistics and a Bachelors Degree in Statistics from the U of M Department of Statistics.
-Interested parties can check out my CV here.
+Interested parties can check out my CV here or my NIH Bibliography here.
 You can also drop me an email!

 Click here to download the data sets and syntax for the CSCAR workshop Intermediate Topics in SPSS: Advanced Statistical Models.